wp-plugins/udinra-all-image-sitemap/readme.txt

 You can find list of features and comparison with other image sitemaps at <a href="http://udinra.com/blog/udinra-image-sitemap">Udinra Image Sitemap features</a>

-For updates, you can follow the [author] at (http://udinra.com/blog/udinra-image-sitemap).All information about the plugin will be updated on Wordpress as well as the link shared above.If you find any bugs then report it either on wordpress or on the link shared above.
+All information about the plugin will be updated on Wordpress as well as the link shared above.If you find any bugs then report it either on wordpress or on the link shared above.

 == Installation ==